ephraimduncan/awesome-developer-dictionary/README.md

 - **getter**: a method that gets the value of a property.
 - **GUI (Graphical User Interface)**: type of user interface where users can interact with electronic devices via visual indicator representations such as buttons, scroll bars, cursors, etc.
 - **Git** : a version control system that automatically updates our file/or project when we commit it.
+- **GitHub** : GitHub is a cloud interface for Git.
+GitHub offers all the version control functionality of Git, but also offers its own features, such as bug tracking, task management and project wikis.

 ## H